-Hunting permits will be confiscated immediately by Hopi Resource Enforcement Services (HRES) or Bureau of Indian Affairs (BIA) Law Enforcement Services for violation of this section.
+Hunting permits will be confiscated immediately by Hopi Law Enforcement Services (HLES) for violation of this section.

 7.14 Carrying Weapons In or On a Vehicle

 A person may not carry a loaded weapon in or on a vehicle.
 A weapon is considered loaded if there is an unexpended round in the chamber.